 In the event there is a, or if you have to begin your sentence in jail, it is highly recommended that you do the right thing and turn yourself into the authorities.
 In the case of an outstanding warrant, report to the jail intake center, and tell the intake officer that you think they might have an outstanding warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if you do, you will be taken into the sheriff’s custody.
 If it is for a jail sentence, report to the jail at the time and date that the sentence order states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
 Just bring approved items when you go, such as a driver’s license or ID, any prescription medication you might take, and a copy of the sentencing order.

 In order to have visitors, inmates must list each visitor’s full name to the jail in advance.
 Your visitor’s information will be entered in the log as an Authorized visit.
-All visitors has to provide a photo ID when visiting.
+All visitors have to provide a photo ID when visiting.
 Anyone that arrives for visitation late or any visitors that are not approved to visit will not be allowed to visit the inmate.

 Visitation procedures at Eagle County Jail frequently change, so it would be wise to double-check the official Eagle County Jail jail site before you go to visitation.